htnyquist/pony-music-archive/README.md

 Usage: `findbadnames.py <archive folder>`

+## scrape.py

+Downloads songs from Pony.fm, in either FLAC or MP3.
+Optionally converts songs to Opus on the fly (this feature is deprecated, use the convert.py script instead).

+Usage: `scrape.py <destination folder>`

+## process_eqbeats.py

+This script was used to conver the EQ Beats archive into a format and layout compatible with the Pony Music Archive, to help with semi-automatic importing of music and cover art.
+Due to some surprises in the EQ Beats archive data (truncated file names, MP4 videos passing as .mp3 files, or Paint.NET projects pretending to be a PNG) some manual intervention is necessary to handle the few edge cases, but otherwise the process is automated.

+Usage: `process_eqbeats.py` in the root folder of the eqbeats archive.

 ## findbitrate.py

 Reads through every song in the archive to find tracks under a minimum bitrate.